Brainy0789/BScript/docs/Advanced.md

 # Advanced

-These are advanced functions for speicial use cases.
+These are advanced functions for special use cases.

 ## Single String to ASCII